tnscorcoran/openshift-servicemesh/README.md

 - demonstrate the various capabilities of OpenShift Service Mesh in traffic microservice management and visualisation.

 ## Prerequisites
-You'll need Admin access to a Red Hat OpenShift cluster - or the single node version on your laptop *Code Ready Containers*
+You'll need Admin access to a Red Hat OpenShift cluster - or the single node version on your laptop *Code Ready Containers*.
+You'll also need the OpenShift Command Line (CLI) tool, *oc*.

 ## Instructions
-Log into your OpenShift cluster as administrator - both on the terminal and web interfaces.
+Log into your OpenShift cluster as administrator - both on the terminal using *oc* and web interfaces.
 We use Kubernetes operators to install the service mesh.
 Provisioning of Operators requires admin access.
 Consumption of operators - typically by developers does not.
 But for speed we'll use the same admin user for both provisioning and use.